code-bajju/library-management-system/README.md

 If you want to check out admin panel you need to have following credentials :

+email : bajju@gmail.com
-username : admin
+username : code.bajju
-password : admin!!123
+password : code.bajju

 Of course this credentials only work for admin registrations